James Joyce: Writing Ulysses

 During the war, Zurich was the centre of a vibrant expatriate community.
 Joyce's spent evenings in the Cafe Pfauen, where he got to know some of the artists living in the city, including the sculptor August Suter and the painter Frank Budgen.
 He often used the time spent with them as material for Ulysses.
 He met the writer Stefan Zweig, who organised the premiere of Exiles in Munich in August 1919.
 He became aware of Dada, which was coming into its own at the Cabaret Voltaire.
 (Note: In 1920, Joyce wrote that the Irish press reported him as the founder of Dada.)
 He may have met the Marxist theoretician and revolutionary Vladimir Lenin at the Cafe Odeon, a place they both frequented.

 Joyce kept up his interest in music.
 He met Ferruccio Busoni, staged music with Otto Luening, and learned music theory from Philipp Jarnach.
 Much of what Joyce learned about musical notation and counterpoint found its way into Ulysses, particularly the "Sirens" section.
+He also began learning Modern Greek.
+He was tutored by Pavlos Phocās, who described him as a philhellene in the London-based Greek-language newspaper Hē Hesperia.

 Joyce avoided public discussion of the war and maintained strict neutrality.
 He made few comments about the 1916 Easter Rising in Ireland; although he was sympathetic to the Irish independence movement, he disagreed with its violence.
 (Note: Budgen wrote: "Joyce, if asked, what he did during the Great War, could reply: 'I wrote Ulysses.'")
 He stayed intently focused on Ulysses and the struggle to get his work published.
 Some of the serial instalments of "The Portrait of the Artist as a Young Man" in The Egoist had been censored by the printers, but the entire novel was published by B. W. Huebsch in 1916.
 In 1918, Pound got a commitment from Margaret Caroline Anderson, the owner and editor of the New York-based literary magazine The Little Review, to publish Ulysses serially.